-- Best free alternative to Dropbox: Google Drive ⇣ is the best free and value for money alternative to Dropbox, I love the free 15 GB storage and integration with Google Docs, Sheets and 3rd party apps, but its security and file sync could be better.
+- Best free alternative to Dropbox: Google Drive ⇣ is the best free alternative to Dropbox, I love the free 15 GB storage and integration with Google Docs, Google Sheets and 3rd party apps, but its security and file sync could be better.

 The best dropbox alternatives for most people are Google Drive (best free alternative) Sync (best secure and feature-rich alternative) and pCloud (best value for money alternative).